isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 <div id="vaccinated"></div>

-## Vaccinated Travellers intending to travel back/to Singapore
+## Vaccinated Travellers intending to travel to Singapore

 #### 1. Can a vaccinated traveller be exempted from prevailing border health measures (e.g. SHN, COVID-19 PCR Test)?